There are some apps that you don’t just use.

 Its connected app selection does also have a larger percentage of paid apps.
 But they’re probably things you’re using anyway since they’re really common business tools!

-Why It Rocks 🤘
+Why Zapier Rocks 🤘

 So, when there’s already IFTTT and your apps do so many things themselves, why do you need to bother with Zapier anyway?

-It’s exponentially more advanced
+It’s sooo much more fancy & advanced

 While I always check IFTTT first to see if something can be automated for free, Zapier is the backup I rely on for fancy stuff.
 Whereas with free automation tools, you log in and just hope you can slap something together, with this you know you’ll be able to make it happen somehow.